Albuquerque metropolitan area

-The Albuquerque Metropolitan Statistical Area, sometimes referred to as Tiguex (named after the Southern Tiwa), is a metropolitan area in central New Mexico centered on the city of Albuquerque.
+The Albuquerque Metropolitan Statistical Area is a metropolitan area in central New Mexico centered on the city of Albuquerque.
 The metro comprises four counties: Bernalillo, Sandoval, Torrance, and Valencia.
 As of the 2010 United States census, the MSA had a population of 887,077.
 The population is estimated to be 923,630 as of July 1, 2020, making Greater Albuquerque the 61st-largest MSA in the nation.
 The Albuquerque MSA forms a part of the larger Albuquerque–Santa Fe–Los Alamos combined statistical area with a 2020 estimated population of 1,165,181, ranked 49th-largest in the country.

 History

 It was the center of the Aztec legend of the Seven Cities of Gold, sometimes called the "cities of Cibola".
 The Tiguex Province of Santa Fe de Nuevo México was named after the Southern Tiwa speaking Puebloans in the area, they inhabited the area along with the Jemez and Keres people.
 The area between Bernalillo and Corrales was being farmed for sacramental wine since 1620, which started the New Mexico wine heritage.
 Following this early wine industry several Spanish towns were founded, including Barelas in 1662 and Bernalillo in 1695.
 The main city, Albuquerque, was founded on 1706 as La Villa de Alburquerque as the trade center for the region.
 During the 19th century, Nuevo México and its Tiguex Province were acquired by the United States as a part of the Treaty of Guadalupe Hidalgo.
 Becoming the New Mexico Territory it became a prominent aspect of the American frontier during the 19th century, being highlighted in Western fiction with Billy the Kid, Elfego Baca, and Geronimo becoming lasting icons in later adaptation to film.
 In the 20th century New Mexico gained statehood, and since then trade in the region grew due to growth in technology, media, and agriculture sectors, driven by the New Mexico Technology Corridor, media in Albuquerque, and New Mexican cuisine.